syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/RowDragAndDrop.md

 ### Cancel dragging between frozen and non-frozen rows

-Dragging between frozen and non-frozen rows can be canceled using the `QueryRowDraggingReason` and `From` arguments of the `QueryRowDragging` event handler by checking whether the value of `From` argument is a frozen row index.
-Refer to the following code sample to cancel dragging between frozen and non-frozen rows:
+Dragging between frozen and non-frozen rows can be canceled using `QueryRowDraggingReason` and `From` arguments of the `QueryRowDragging` event handler by checking whether the value of `From` argument is a frozen row index.

 {% tabs %}
 {% highlight c# %}